 Ratings are then reported in aggregate and separated into two different tables:

-Feedback Manager’s Recent Feedback Table Where recent feedback is ordered by the date in which feedback was received over the past 30 days and displays actual feedback associated with the order, allowing you to view comments, post a reply, contact the buyer and request the removal of incorrect feedback if proven to be blatantly false.
+Recent feedback is ordered by the date in which it was received over the past 30 days and displays actual feedback associated with the order, allowing you to view comments, post a reply, contact the buyer and request the removal of incorrect feedback if proven to be blatantly false.

 What If A Buyer Has Left Incorrect Feedback?